-Unlike some towns, Bismarck isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bismarck are a mix of both white- and blue-collar jobs.
+Bismarck is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bismarck is a town of service providers, sales and office workers and professionals.
 There are especially a lot of people living in Bismarck who work in office and administrative support (15.44%), management occupations (10.11%) and food service (9.07%).

 Setting & Lifestyle